 The physical environment at work is vital to employee contentedness, health and well-being.
-This element affects interpersonal interactions between employees in an organization, and environmental conditions in the workplace are important factors influencing employee job satisfaction and performance.
-A proper, rewarding and supportive work environment improves the physical and mental capabilities of employees in their daily lives, while an unfavorable work environment causes stress at work.
+This element affects interpersonal interactions between employees in an organization.
+Environmental conditions in the workplace are important factors influencing employee job satisfaction and performance.
+A proper, rewarding and supportive work environment improves the physical and mental capabilities of employees in their daily lives.
+While an unfavorable work environment causes stress at work.

 In the telecom sector, workplace environmental elements such as sufficient light, absence of noise, proper ventilation and the office layout can substantially increase employee productivity, encourage mobility, improve concentration, and enhance the sensory and physical connection to work roles.
 Noise is one of the leading causes of distraction, and high noise levels in the workplace reduces staff productivity and increases errors.

-Moreover, the ergonomics of the work environment, which may be defined as the science of designing a workplace to fit the employee, rather than physically forcing the employee’s body to fit their surroundings, also has an effect on productivity.
-Most telecom sector employees work while sitting at a desk, and this may lead to ergonomic risks such as sitting in awkward postures, causing discomfort and sometimes pain.
+Moreover, the ergonomics of the work environment also has an effect on productivity.
+This can be defined as the science of designing a workplace to fit the employee, rather than physically forcing the employee’s body to fit their surroundings.
+Most telecom sector employees work while sitting at a desk, and this may lead to ergonomic risks.
+These risk include sitting in awkward postures, causing discomfort and sometimes pain.
 When ergonomic issues are not addressed, workers act subconsciously, adapting their behavior to relieve pain, thereby negatively affecting their work performance and reducing productivity.